-The mutual exchange of privileges between individuals, businesses, states, and nations.
-In the world of cannabis, laws of medical marijuana reciprocity refer to one state or nation recognizing written recommendations for medical cannabis or medical marijuana (MMJ) cards from another.
-For example, a law passed in 2014 in Nevada allows for the state to recognize medical marijuana recommendations issued in other states, thereby enabling its tourist-driven economy.
+Reciprocity is the mutual exchange of privileges between individuals, businesses, states, and nations.
+In the world of cannabis, specifically medical marijuana, reciprocity refers to one state or nation recognizing written recommendations for medical cannabis or medical marijuana (MMJ) cards from another.
+For example, Nevada recognizes medical marijuana recommendations issued in other states, which makes sense given its tourist-driven economy.
 When states pass medical marijuana laws, whether or not to offer reciprocity is usually something lawmakers consider.

-Each state maintains its own medical marijuana reciprocity laws, so check with the specific location before you present your out of state MMJ card.
+Each state maintains its own medical marijuana reciprocity laws, so check with the specific location before you present your out-of-state MMJ card.
 Don't assume that just because a state has legalized recreational marijuana, you'll be able to purchase medical cannabis, too.
 California and Colorado, two states with liberal policies and legal recreational markets, don't offer reciprocity for MMJ cardholders.